-This office administers over 680,000 surface acres of public land along the Front Range and 6.8 million sub-surface acres.
+This office administers more than 668,000 surface acres of public land along the Front Range and 6.8 million sub-surface acres.
 Since the field office spans such a large area, it covers a variety of terrain and is involved in a multitude of initiatives.
 For more information, click on "programs."

 Follow us through Social Media